-In summary, in the year April 2015 – March 2016, each Saturday on which we opened cost SNAPS around £1,300, which equated to about £40 per 20 minute slot.
+In summary, each Saturday we are open cost SNAPS around £1,760, which equated to about £40 per 20 minute slot.
 This is the true economic cost of renting the School accommodation, paying staff, and all of the background expenses of running an organisation, such as accountancy fees, IT and providing this website!
 Commercially, families will be aware that if accessed privately, hydrotherapy and rebound therapy sessions will often be priced around the £40 mark.

-We raise funds from generous Trusts, Foundations and individuals by asking them very nicely for their support.
+We raise funds from Trusts, Foundations, corporate sponsors, the community and individuals by asking them very nicely for their support.
 We write to them and explain who we are and what we do, and sometimes they kindly send us cheques to support our endeavours.
 Sometimes we present to them face-to-face, sometimes we are asked to present project reports explaining what we would do with specific funds.
 This is difficult and time consuming work because, with the state of the economy and financial pressures on charities, such financial support is naturally limited, and hard won.

 How can you help?

-We explain our current £7 charge as being a minimum donation toward supporting the charity.
-For some of our families a £7 cost is a significant expenditure.
-However, many of our families would be comfortable contributing more than £7 for the pleasure and experiences that their child is getting from their opportunity to play, and we would encourage you to think generously in supporting our efforts to provide this range of services to a wider section of the community.
+We explain our current £9 charge as being a minimum donation toward supporting the charity.
+For some of our families, a £9 cost is a significant expenditure.
+However, many of our families would be comfortable contributing more than £9 for the pleasure and experiences that their child is getting from their opportunity to play, and we would encourage you to think generously in supporting our efforts to provide this range of services to a wider section of the community.